ForgeRock/exampleOAuth2Clients/node-openid-client/nodejs-oauth2-client.md

 [Back to Contents](#contents)

 Maintaining resource specificity for the purposes of audience restriction, utilizing diverse access tokens, and preserving privacy does not necessarily require any cryptography in the client.
-It does, however, add complexity to its implementation because of the need to track, renew, and apply different access tokens to multiple resources.
+It does, however, add complexity to its implementation because of the need to track, renew, and apply different access tokens for multiple resources.

-> OAuth 2.0 token binding features separate access tokens for multiple resource servers as well.
+> The OAuth 2.0 token binding technique features separate access tokens for multiple resource servers as well.

 To help with adopting resource-specific access tokens in a Node.js application, ForgeRock published an open source library, the [openid-client-helper](https://www.npmjs.com/package/openid-client-helper) NPM package.
 The library has an easy to use interface for building an OAuth 2.0 client extended to an OIDC [relying party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) that will be able to: